RichDeBourke/simple-f3-multi-lang-site/README.md

 ## Updates

-**2019/01/02** – Validated the site does work with Fat-Free 3.6.5 and updated some of the page content for better search engine results.
+**2019/01/02** – Validated the site works with Fat-Free 3.6.5 and updated some of the page content for better search engine results.

+**2019/05/10** – Validated the site works with jQuery 3.4.1 and Bootstrap 4.3.1.